finn-no/tech.finn.no/_posts/2015-02-26-javascript-is-evolving.md

 - javascript
 ---

 As a die-hard java-developer for several years I was quite annoyed by the fact that Java as a language lagged several years behind C#.
-E.g. Java got lambdas last year, 6 years after [C#](http://en.wikipedia.org/wiki/C_Sharp_%28programming_language%29).
+(E.g. Java got lambdas last year, 6 years after [C#](http://en.wikipedia.org/wiki/C_Sharp_%28programming_language%29), so standards are nice for compatibility, but tends to be slow to evolve.)

 ## Polyfill
 Now, as a frontend-developer and getting to know JavaScript, I have realized that JavaScript is lagging even further behind.
 Take for example the everyday case of checking if a string contains another string: